 San Diego is known for being one of the most accessible cities for beach-goers with disabilities.
 Many of the beaches have sand wheelchairs available for free rental, whether powered or manual.
 The thing to remember is that there’s often no reservation for the chairs, and it’s first-come-first-served.
 On some of the more popular, crowded beaches, this can mean having to wait a while for your turn.
 Here are three of the best San Diego beaches with wheelchair access:

 - Mission Beach: This is an extremely popular beach where there’s always something going on.
 The most active sections feature people cycling, rollerblading, skateboarding and more.
 The south end of the beach is quieter, but its parking and bathrooms are not always fully accessible.

-- La Jolla Shores: This beach is very family-friendly and located a short drive north of downtown.
+- La Jolla Shores: This very family-friendly beach and located a short drive north of downtown.
 There is a wide paved walkway between the beach and nearby Kellog Park, as well as an accessible bathroom and parking lot.

 - Imperial Beach: If you’re concerned about the chair rental process, Imperial Beach is one of the few that requires a reservation.
 They have two power chairs available for use on the beautiful beach, and manual chairs you can use with no reservation.